Panzer Corps (video game)

-Panzer Corps: Wehrmacht is a computer wargame developed by Lordz Games Studio and Flashback Games, and published by Slitherine Software for Windows on July 11, 2011.
+Panzer Corps: Wehrmacht is a computer wargame developed by Lordz Games Studio and Flashback Games, and published by Slitherine Software for Windows, iOS, and macOS.
 A sequel, Panzer Corps 2, was released in March 2020.

 Gameplay

 Panzer Corps is a turn-based strategic wargame played on a hex grid.
 It covers World War II from the German perspective.

 Release

 Before Panzer Corps, lead designer Alex Shargin made a Panzer General fan remake, Panzer General Forever.
-Panzer Corps was announced on December 2, 2010.
+Panzer Corps was announced on 2 December 2010.
 It was described as similar to Panzer General series.
 An iPad version was scheluded for third quarter of 2012 but it was delayed to December 2013.
-Panzer Corps Gold was released on October 6, 2016.
+Panzer Corps Gold was released on 6 October 2016.
 It includes the main game and 17 expansion packs.
-A macOS port was released on May 4, 2017.
+A macOS port was released on 4 May 2017.

 Reception

-Panzer Corps received "generally favorable" reviews according to review aggregator Metacritic.
-Many compared the game to the Panzer General series.
+The PC and iOS versions received "favourable" reviews according to the review aggregation website Metacritic.
+Many compared the PC version to the Panzer General series.
+4Players gave it a favorable review while it was still in development.

 Daniel Shannon of GameSpot summarized: "Panzer Corps is a great turn-based strategic wargame that captures Panzer General's deep and involving classic gameplay."

-Tim Stone of PC Gamer said that the only negative aspect of the game was the steep price since there was "free fan-made versions of Panzer General 2 available".
+Tim Stone of PC Gamer UK said that the only negative aspect of the game was the steep price since there was "free fan-made versions of Panzer General 2 available".
+Luke Plunkett of Kotaku called it "one of the best strategy games you can get on the PC" in 2014.

-Bodo Naser of 4Players gave a score 84 out of 100 to the Afrika Korps expansion and said it's "[a] very solid and very entertaining standalone add-on with a new theatre and well proven tactical challenges.

-Luke Plunkett of Kotaku called the game "one of the best strategy games you can get on the PC" in 2014.